• Skip to primary navigation

 Ingredients to make truffle mushroom leek risotto, including leeks, shallots, truffle purée and oil, arborio rice, mushrooms (crimini and shiitake), chicken or vegetable stock, and white wine.

-• Olive oil - Olive oil is a healthy fat that will sauté the ingredients and cook the rice perfectly.
+• Olive oil - Olive oil will sauté the ingredients and cook the rice perfectly.

 • European butter - European butter is the perfect rich fat for cooking the risotto ingredients.